Data protection

 How long is data stored?

 As a rule, the above data is stored for two weeks and then automatically deleted.
-We do not pass on this data, but we cannot rule out that this data will be viewed by authorities in the event of illegal behavior.
+We do not pass this data on, but cannot rule out that this data will be viewed by authorities in the event of illegal behavior.

-The legality of the processing of personal data in the context of web hosting results from Art.
-6 Para.
-1 lit. f GDPR (protection of legitimate interests), because the use of professional hosting with a provider is necessary to make the company safe and user-friendly on the Internet present and to be able to pursue attacks and claims from this if necessary.
+The legality of the processing of personal data in the context of web hosting arises from Art.
+6 (1) (f) GDPR (protection of legitimate interests), because the use of professional hosting with a provider is necessary in order to present the company on the Internet in a secure and user-friendly manner and to be able to pursue attacks and claims arising from this if necessary.

 World4You Privacy Policy